avnet-iotconnect/avnet-iotc-mtb-ai-baby-monitor/README.md

 ## QuickStart Guide

-To quickly evaluate this project without compiling code follow the step-by-step instructions in the [Quickstart Guide](QUICKSTART.md).
+To quickly evaluate this project without compiling code follow the step-by-step instructions in the [QuickStart Guide](QUICKSTART.md).

 ## Building the Project